 By default, Direct Subsidized Loans are placed on a Standard Repayment Plan.
 This plan divides your federal student loans into fixed, equal payments over a 10-year term.
 But you can change your repayment plan for free at any time.

-Currently, the interest rate on Direct Subsidized Loans is 3.73 percent, and a small loan fee based on a percentage of your loan amount will be deducted before funds are disbursed.
+Currently, the interest rate on Direct Subsidized Loans is 5.50 percent, and a small loan fee of 1.057 percent of your loan amount will be deducted before funds are disbursed.

 Direct Unsubsidized Loan